Significance tests of feature relevance for a black-box learner: Real Application

 \subsection{MNIST handwritten digits}

-This subsection applies the proposed test to the MNIST handwritten digits dataset\footnote{\url{http://yann.lecun.com/exdb/mnist/}} \citep{lecun1998gradient}.
+This subsection applies the proposed test to the MNIST handwritten digits dataset \cite{lecun1998gradient}.
+The MNIST dataset is a standard benchmark for XAI methods \cite{ribeiro2016should}, in part because the results of detection could be easily evaluated by human visual intuition.
 In particular, we extract $14,251$ images from the dataset with labels `7' and `9' to discriminate between these two digits.
 Our primary goal is to test certain image features differentiating digit '7' from digit '9', where a marked region of an image specifies hypothesized features.